barborico/recipes/Building Blocks/Aioli.md

 One excellent use is in what has become our classic vegetarian burger:
 - a slice of whatever crusty bread is handy
-- a generous layer of aoli
+- a generous layer of aioli
 - some kimchi
 - optionally, arugula or lettuce
 - a Beyond Meat patty